- What Are Your Artificial Grass Needs?

 Below, we’ll show you what type of turf products work best in specific applications.

-Best Artificial Grass for Backyards
+The Best Fake Grass for Yards

 One of the most common applications of artificial grass is in backyards.